-- Say hi and let them know you're looking forward to meeting them at the lesson.
+- Say hi and let the student know you're happy to see them.

-- Ask them a couple of questions that may help you understand something about them as people and learners.
+- Feel free to ask them a couple of questions to get to know them better as people and students.
 For example, ask them if there are any courses they really liked and what they enjoyed about them.
-You can also ask them about their hobbies—it might affect the context and references you'll be providing during the lesson.
+You can also ask them about their hobbies—it might affect the context and references you'll be providing during potential future lessons.

 - You can ask them if they have time for homework.
-This may affect how you structure your lessons.
 If you don't assign homework and think it's important to mention it straight away, say so.

-- If your learner is a little shy, use an icebreaker game at the start.
+- If your student is a little shy, use an icebreaker game.
 Everyone loves games, even adults.

-- Teach your learners something practical during the very first lesson.
-Let them feel progress from the get-go.
-Show them it's possible and they can do it!
+- Do your best to teach your students something practical during the very first lesson (it may be a life hack or a memorable expression).
+Let them feel the progress from the get-go.
+Show them it's possible, and they can do it!